bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

-Using the Euler-Lagrange equation, we can solve Equation 21 for a function :math:`y` and constant :math:`\lambda`, keeping in mind we are given boundary conditions at :math:`a` and :math:`b` as well as Equation 20 in order to solve for all the constants.
+Using the Euler-Lagrange equation, we can solve Equation 21 for a function :math:`y` and constant :math:`\lambda`, keeping in mind we are given boundary conditions at :math:`a` and :math:`b` as well as Equation 20 to help us solve for all the constants.
 This method also naturally extends to multiple constraints as you would expect.